 -Annette Foster is the new alternate for St. Clement.

 -Betsy Faga announced that Resurrection will host a concert by the Washington Revels on September 17, and a hymn sing on October 14 [June my notes show the hymn sing at Resurrection, but my memory says Immanuel; do you recall which it was?]
+No I don’t.

 -Bob Stevenson said that St. Paul’s is working with the West End Lazarus Ministry to offer personal finance classes beginning in October.